oliverjam/learn-react-testing/README.md

 ---

 Refactor your `Toggle` test from before to use React Testing Library.
-It's also worth reading the docs as they're not too long and cover a few more methods that you might want to use.
+It's also worth reading the [docs](https://github.com/kentcdodds/react-testing-library/) as they're not too long and cover a few more methods that you might want to use.

 ---

+### Part Four: Testing a real component

+Let's get testing a component that actually does something.
+Run `npm run dev` and take a look at `http://localhost:3000`.
+We're going to write some tests for the Jadenizer component on the left.

+Have a look at `workshop/jadenizer/jadenizer`.
+This component renders a form containing an input.
+When submitted it converts the input string to Jaden Case and renders it under the form.

+Create a file in the same directory called `jadenizer.test.js`.
+Use React Testing Library to:

+1.  render the Jadenizer component
+1.  input a string
+1.  submit the form
+1.  assert that the string is correctly converted to Jaden Case (and is actually rendered)

+It's worth writing a few tests to cover different potential scenarios the app might encounter with real use.
+What happens if a user submits an empty form?

 <!-- ### Enzyme